What is a flash memory card?

 Emerging flash memory card specifications

-Hybrid RAM-flash memory card technology
+Hybrid RAM-flash memory and next-gen memory card technology